Leiomy Maldonado: Pose

 Maldonado is the choreographer for the ballroom scenes in the show Pose.
 She also appeared in Pose playing the character Florida Ferocity.

 Legendary

 Maldonado is one of the judges on the HBO Max show Legendary, a dance competition inspired by the world of ballroom.
-Ten Houses compete against each other in weekly vogue battles, with a different theme for each episode.
+Ten houses compete against each other in weekly vogue battles, with a different theme for each episode.
 Maldonado appeared as a judge alongside actor Jameela Jamil, celebrity stylist Law Roach, and rapper Megan Thee Stallion.
-When interviewed about why she joined the show, Maldonado said, "I think they will learn how important ballroom culture is for us, for our community.
+When interviewed about why she joined the show, Maldonado stated, "I think they will learn how important ballroom culture is for us, for our community.
 They’ll also experience how much hard work it takes for us to prepare for these balls and how important it is for us to be celebrated and have a platform to showcase our talent."

 Other work

 Maldonado was the star of the Nike "#BeTrue" advertisement, in support of Pride Month 2017; she is only the second transgender athlete to be featured in a Nike video advertisement.
 She also starred in Black Opal's beauty campaign as their first trans model.

 She appears in the second episode of the docuseries My House and is the "mother" of Tati 007.

 Maldonado has also walked the runway in New York Fashion Week and in the Savage X Fenty Show in September 2021, a TV special about the fashion show of Rihanna's lingerie clothing line Savage X Fenty.